aaronbadger/ansible/README.md

 ## Before you Begin:

+### Provision Cloud Block Store on AWS

+Retrive the Management IP Address from CloudFormation Output and Generate A Pure API Token.

+- The Pure API Token can be created and retrived from the Cloud Block Store CLI or GUI.

 ### Install ansible on EC2 VM (control node).

 This is where you will pull down the [ansible repo](https://github.com/aaronbadger/ansible.git) and run the ansible playbooks from.